'Jackpot Jacker' Crime Spree Update: Alleged Accomplices Charged

 ‘Jackpot Jacker’ Crime Spree Update: Alleged Accomplices Charged

 CLARION CO., Pa.
-(EYT) – The Clarion Borough Police Department have filed theft and related charges against two individuals in the now-infamous “Jackopt Jacker” crime spree.
+(EYT) – The Clarion Borough Police Department has filed theft and related charges against two alleged accomplices in the now-infamous “Jackpot Jacker” crime spree.

 Court documents indicate that the Clarion Borough Police Department filed criminal charges against 23-year-old Mackenzie Renay Elder, of Clarion, and 26-year-old Devin Rai Schrecengost, of Bruin, Butler County, in Magisterial District Judge Duane L. Quinn’s office.